Aysel2003/fastapi-todo-andersen/README.md

 ## Testing

 Unit tests have been created for each API endpoint using FastAPI's 'TestClient'.
 All tests are designed to validate successful outcomes and currently **pass successfully (8 passed)**.
+To run the unit tests inside a Docker container, use the following command: docker compose run web pytest

 ### Test Setup Requirements